elusivecodes/fQuery/README.md

 Create a new DOM element.

-- `tagName` is a string indicating the type of element you wish to create, and will default to *div*.
+- `tagName` is a string indicating the type of element you wish to create, and will default to "*div*".
 - `options` is an object containing properties to define the new node.
     - `html` is a string that will become the HTML contents of the node.
     - `text` is a string that will become the text contents of the node.